tezos/tezos-mirror/docs/alpha/glossary.rst

     The built-in language used by a `smart contract`_.

 _`Operations`
-    In protocol Alpha, the main operations are transactions (to transfer funds or to execute smart contracts), accusations, activations, delegations, endorsements and originations.
+    The main operations in the protocol are transactions (to transfer funds or to execute smart contracts), accusations, activations, delegations, endorsements and originations.